csrc-sdsu/mole/MOLE_SW_DESIGN.md

 ---

 ### Source code fonts rationale
-( from BOOST )

-Dave Abrahams comments: An important purpose (I daresay the primary purpose) of source code is communication: the documentation of intent.
-This is a doubly important goal for MOLE, I think.
  Using a fixed-width font allows us to communicate with more people, in more ways (diagrams are possible) right there in the source.
-Code written for fixed-width fonts using spaces will read reasonably well when viewed with a variable-width font, and as far as I can tell every editor supporting variable-width fonts also supports fixed width.
-I don't think the converse is true.
+Code written for fixed-width (monospaced) fonts using spaces will read reasonably well when viewed with a variable-width (proportional) font.
+Further, while most modern text editors and word processors support both fixed- and variable-width fonts, specialized or older editors designed strictly around a grid system may lack support for variable-width fonts.
+Conversely, a modern application supporting variable-width fonts almost certainly supports fixed-width fonts.
 ---

 ### Tabs rationale